Business Initiative Home

 It helps identify trends in the company's capital structure, allowing businesses to adjust their debt management strategies accordingly.

-What is considered a healthy debt-to-equity ratio?
+What is considered a healthy D/E ratio?

 The ideal ratio depends on the industry but is usually below 2.0.